geoss/acs_demographic_clusters/readme.md

 ## Aim
 This repository contains all the data and code to create an geodemographic classification of the United States like [ESRI Tapestry](http://www.esri.com/data/esri_data/tapestry) or [Nielsen PRIZM](http://www.claritas.com/MyBestSegments/Default.jsp?ID=70&&pageName=Learn%2BMore&menuOption=learnmore).
 However unlike these commercial systems which use proprietary methods and data the inputs and software used to create this classification are all open source.
-The methods used to create this repository are outlined in detail in the paper URL.
+The methods used to create this repository are outlined in detail in the paper [here](https://www.tandfonline.com/doi/full/10.1080/00045608.2015.1052335).

 ## Data
 All of the used to construct the typology including all input and output data is online at [openICPSR](http://doi.org/10.3886/E41329V1).
 In the [openICPSR data repository](http://doi.org/10.3886/E41329V1) for this project.
 The data repository contains: